Cognigy/Documentation/docs/en/docs/ai/endpoints/overview.md

 ### Locale

 The [Localization](../resources/manage/localization.md) feature in Cognigy.AI provides tools for enabling multilingual Agents.

-Here, you can add a Locale that will be applied across an Agent and allow language-specific output messages to be configured within Flows.
+You can add a Locale that will be applied across an Agent and allow language-specific output messages to be configured within Flows.
 The system works with fallback layers, which means that a Locale that has no content configured will fall back to another Locale that has.

-The **Locale** configuration field of the Endpoint Editor provides all configured and defined locales in a drop-down menu.
+The locale selector is only available if you have created at least one additional locale beforehand.

 To select a Locale, do the following: